 Email engagement is a key factor in email deliverability, since ISPs want their users to receive the emails they want to receive (and filter out the emails they don’t want to receive).
 So, while you should be simplifying your design to increase deliverability, you shouldn’t be abandoning your design sense altogether.
 Learning to balance design decisions with deliverability decisions will help you arrive in the inbox—and actually get engagement once you’re there.

 As you consider where to invest your email design efforts (without disrupting your email deliverability), your focus should be on your brand.
 Consistent use of your brand identity in your emails will build an affinity for your brand over time.
 Becoming a familiar face in your subscribers’ inboxes means they’re more likely to open and click through your emails.

 Strategically incorporating your brand identity elements in your emails can help you make the most of your design choices.
 Elements to consider include:

 While these tips cover more than just design elements, so does your brand.
-If you go through the trouble of incorporating your brand’s visual elements into your emails, you better be putting in the work to incorporate your other brand elements into your emails.
+If you go through the trouble of incorporating your brand’s visual elements into your emails, you better be putting in the work to incorporate your other brand elements into your email campaigns.

-By prioritizing your brand in your emails, both in design and other choices, you can create the kind of engagement that does more for improving your deliverability.
+By prioritizing your brand when sending emails, both in design and other choices, you can create the kind of engagement that does more for improving your email delivery.
 As you learn to balance simplicity and brand identity in your email design, you’ll be well on your way to becoming an email that not only lands in the inbox, but also an email that your subscribers look forward to opening every time it arrives.